Dr palmer New Offers

 John J. Palmer, DMD

-Dr. Debra G. Adams, DMD Image
+Dr. Debra G. Adams Image

 Debra G. Adams, DMD

-Dr. Ashley Hurley, DMD Image
+Dr. Ashley Hurley Image

 Ashley Hurley, DMD

-Dr. Ashley Hurley has been in private practice since 2020 and is thrilled to join our Palmer Distinctive Dentistry holistic dental office as a Dental Associate!
+Dr. Ashley Hurley has been in private practice since 2020 and joined our Palmer Distinctive Dentistry holistic dental office as a Dental Associate.
 Dr. Hurley earned her undergraduate degree from Louisiana State University (2012-2015), a certificate from the LECOM post-baccalaureate program, and her Doctorate in Dental Medicine from Roseman University College of Dental Medicine in 2020.
 Dr. Hurley has worked on multiple scientific projects.
-She has also volunteered in various ways for communal service over the years.
-She is excited to positively affect the Upstate community by serving you while assuring your trust is always in good hands.
+She has also volunteered in various ways for community service over the years and aims to positively impact the Upstate community with trustworthy, compassionate care.